ajd4096/inject_gba/README.md

 ### Windows (I tested Python 3.5.1 on Windows 8.1)

-Install the 32-bit python, even on 64-bit windows. https://www.python.org/downloads/windows/
+Fetch Python 3.5.1 from here:

+https://www.python.org/downloads/windows/

+(I have read that some 64-bit libraries have issues, you may want to install the 32-bit python,even on 64-bit windows.
+That is what I tested.)

 If you get error 0x80240017, make sure you have installed all updates.
-If you still get the same error you may need to update the Universal C Runtime: https://support.microsoft.com/en-au/kb/2999226
+If you still get the same error you may need to update the Universal C Runtime:

+https://support.microsoft.com/en-au/kb/2999226

 Select "Install for all users" and "Add python to PATH"